What Bedford Homeowners Should Know Before Buying Quartz Worktops

 How to Choose the Right Quartz for Your Kitchen

 If you prefer something bolder then dark charcoal or black quartz creates a dramatic focal point.
 Warmer tones with beige or taupe veining work beautifully in country-style kitchens.
 The finish matters too.
 Polished quartz delivers a mirror-like sheen while honed or leathered finishes give a softer contemporary look.
+See our guide to quartz worktop finishes explained and matte vs polished quartz.

 If you would like to explore the full range of quartz options available for your kitchen our team at Precious Marble are happy to help.
 We offer a complete design and installation service for quartz worktops in Bedford and can guide you through every option from colour selection to edge profile choices.